You Earned a Ticket!

 Because old-school style field trips are costly and complex, schools have come up with some creative alternatives.
 One option is for the field trip to come to the kids, for example as an assembly.
 Some community organizations, such as museums, are set up to provide speakers at school sites.
 If an actual trip is out of reach, there are also online field trips that offer a high-tech alternative to loading everyone on the bus.
 Admittedly, these experiences seemed cooler before the pandemic!

-Field trips are not part of the normal conduct of school, and that's why they can have extraordinary impact, if thoughtfully implemented.
+Field trips are not part of the normal conduct of school, and that's why they can have an extraordinary impact if thoughtfully implemented.

 Quiz